-For more than fifteen years, Olivier Monge has been criss-crossing territories to photograph the invisible.
-In Morocco, and more precisely in Marrakech, he has taken up the subject of the city’s identity and ancestral heritage to develop a photographic narrative created during his artistic residencies at Jardin Rouge.
+For more than fifteen years, Olivier Monge has travelled the world to photograph the invisible.
+In Morocco, and more precisely in Marrakech, he has taken up the subject of the city’s identity and ancestral heritage to develop a photographic narrative produced during his artistic residencies at Jardin Rouge.

-Without lyricism, Olivier Monge sets his gaze on what our eyes in our daily lives don’t see or no longer see: the water, the palm tree, the khettara, the wadi, the breakwater.
+Without lyricism, Olivier Monge looks at what our eyes, in our daily life, do not see or no longer see: the water, the palm tree, the khettara, the wadi, the breakwater.

-He composes in images a moral of the essential.
-For the water and the palm tree, the superimposition of tens of photographs reveals an unusual plot leaving us free to build a new imaginary.
-Alternating shadow games and change of scale, the artist guides us through a cartography of aerial or satellite views revealing under another prism, the khettaras and wadis.
-Sculptural and intangible, the breakwater of the Tensift Bridge is lost in a very hard light, as if frozen, in a beauty that resists.
+He composes in images a statement of the essential.
+For the water and the palm tree, the superimposition of dozens of photographs creates an unusual framework that leaves us free to construct a new imagination.
+Alternating shadows and changes in scale, the artist guides us through a cartography of aerial or satellite views revealing the khettaras and wadis from a different perspective.
+Sculptural and intangible, the breakwater of the Tensift bridge is lost in a very hard light, as if frozen in a beauty that resists.

 Jardin Rouge Residency- Salle des Casques – From 07 december 2020 to 17 january 2021